y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Jul 09, 2023-Jul 10, 2023</time> Got in touch with my blog writer for this month (who's writing I'll be editing and proof-reading)

 - <time>Jul 08, 2023</time> Got accepted!
 Interesting to see where this project goes (especially considering my Cold Takes project has been inactive for about half a year).

 <hr />